Patrick-Gundlach/TrackCheck/README.md

 ## Installation

 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Run `npm run setup` to install dependencies and create a `.env` file.
-3. Copy `.env.example` to `.env` if custom settings are needed.
-4. Start the server with `npm start`.
+3. Start the server with `npm start`.

 The server listens on port `3000` by default.
 Visit `/version` to see the active version.